 Rocks are not pillows.
 We don’t want you to drop any massive rocks on your toes and visit the ER.
 A wheelbarrow will help you with the heavy lifting and help you transport bags of mulch and small stones.

 Unless you plan to remove the grass by hand, you’ll need to lay down newspaper over the grass where you wish to build your rock garden.
+By using newspaper to cover the grass and weeds that your rocks will go on top of, you prevent grass from poking through the spaces between rocks.

 Your rock garden will need plenty of drainage, and a sandy soil mix will give it just that.
+Not only does sandy soil have good drainage, but it is also a good choice for many plants that you may want in your garden.
+Both succulents and cactuses do well in sandy soils.

 You’ll want something to keep the wind and rain from knocking your small pebbles or mulch out of place.
 Edging materials include wood, metal, plastic, stone, brick, or concrete.